sbstjn/appsync-resolvers/README.md

       ResponseMappingTemplate: $util.toJson($context.result)
 ```

-See [appsync-router-example] for a full working example how to use `appsync-router` and [Amazon Serverless Application Model] to deploy a GraphQL API using AppSync.
+See [appsync-router-example] for a full working example how to use `appsync-router` and the [Amazon Serverless Application Model] to deploy a GraphQL API using AppSync.

 ## License